Azure/azure-powershell/src/Sql/Sql/help/Clear-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group the server is assigned to.
+Specifies the name of the resource group the server belongs.

 ```yaml
 Type: System.String